 Where: at the Chevy Chase Baptist Church of Washington, 5671 Western Avenue NW, Washington DC 20015

-The price may vary according to the number of children needing it.
+The price may vary according to the number of children needing it ($150 per child is if we have at least 3 children in the after care).
 You will pay for it on the first day of the camp.

 We prepare a fun theme for every week with playful and educational activities that will make learning French a game or a thrilling experience.
 The camps are intended for all levels of proficiency.
 We will do artistic activities and games.
 Non-French speakers will be in full immersion.